If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Ingolstadt is situated at an altitude of 362411 m on the river Danube in Upper Bavaria.
+Ingolstadt is situated at an elevation of 362411 m on the river Danube in Upper Bavaria.
 With a population of about 122,400 (2006), Ingolstadt is the second-largest city of the Upper Bavaria region following the state's capital, Munich, and the state's sixth-largest city of the state after Munich, Nürnberg, Augsburg, Würzburg and Regensburg.

 Glass no. 2350 [right] shows a view of

 The Moritzkirche (church of St. Mauritius) [background], also known as Untere Pfarrkirche ('lower parish church'), goes back to the 9th century.
 Most parts of the church were built in 1234 and thus the church is the oldest preserved building of Ingolstadt.
 Rococo elements which added in the 18th century by Johann Baptist Zimmermann were removed in 1880.
 However, parts of that interior design were recreated after World War II.
 The actual church tower on the north end of the church [right] dates from the Romanesque period, the so-called Pfeifturm [left] at the south side was built in the Gothic period and originally served as guard tower of the city.